 Bedwetting is a form of enuresis, or loss of bladder control.
-Parental understanding of enuresis and support in bad spells is important to help children outgrow this condition.
+Parental understanding of enuresis and support in overcoming the challenges will help children outgrow this condition.

-Trish Holgate, a social worker who specialises in counselling children, says“a child under the age of about four years who is wetting their bed should really not be considered enuretic.
-While the parent may long for dry sheets, the child may still not have the required bladder control.
-Even once dryness has been achieved, the odd wet bed can be expected.
-It should resolve itself by about the age of seven.
-Achievement of night-time dryness varies enormously, so comparisons should be avoided.”
+“A child under the age of about four years who is wetting their bed should really not be considered enuretic,” says Trish Holgate, a social worker specialising in counselling children.
+“You may long for dry sheets, but your child may still not have the required bladder control.
+Expect the odd wet bed even once dryness has been achieved; it should resolve itself by about the age of seven.

 Overcoming the challenges of bedwetting requires knowledge of primary and secondary enuresis.